-For reasons I hinted at in this article, when shopping odds for what's expected to be a lopsided game, you need to find significantly better odds on the favorite's moneyline to make the bet +EV than you need to find on the underdog's moneyline.
-Knowing this information, you're now well more knowledgeable than most recreational bettors who bet Moneylines not knowing how they work.
+For reasons hinted at, when shopping odds for what's expected to be a lopsided game, you need to find significantly better odds on the favorite's moneyline to make the bet +EV than on the underdog's moneyline.
+Knowing this information, you're now more knowledgeable than most recreational bettors who bet Moneylines uninformed as to how they work.

 Moneyline Bonus Strategy

-In sports betting there are two types of bonuses betting sites offer.
-TopBet.com offers punters an incredible 50% cash bonus on their initial deposit.
-Consider the bonus is cash there is no unique strategy outside of the usual sound handicapping required to gain an edge.
+In sports betting, there are two types of bonuses offered by most betting sites.
+TopBet offers punters an incredible 50% cash bonus on their initial deposit.
+Consider the bonus is cash, there's no unique strategy outside of the usual sound handicapping required to gain an edge.
 Where additional strategy comes into play is with betting sites that offer free plays as opposed to cash.
-For example at Bovada.lv bettors are welcomed with a 50% up to $250 free play credit on their first deposit.
+For example, at Bovada bettors are welcomed with a 50% up to $250 free play credit on their first deposit.

-As explained in my article on sports betting deposit bonuses if you wager $100 cash on odds +100 your bet is risk $100 cash to win $100 cash, therefore a winning bet returns $200 ($100 stake + $100 win).
-If you wager $100 free play on +100 your wager is risk 100 Free Play to win $100 and therefore the return is $100 ($0 stake + $100 cash); win or lose your free play is used up.
-You see cash bonuses are worth 100% their face value while free plays are worth considerably less.
+As explained in the article on sports betting deposit bonuses, if you wager $100 cash on odds +100, your bet is risk $100 cash to win $100 cash; therefore a winning bet returns $200 ($100 stake + $100 win).
+If you wager $100 free play on +100, your wager is risk 100 Free Play to win $100, and therefore the return is $100 ($0 stake + $100 cash); win or lose your free play is used up.
+You can see cash bonuses are worth 100% their face value whereas free plays are worth considerably less.

 One the best ways to get maximum value out of your free play is to hedge using multiple betting sites.
-To go back to this articles intro example, if you bet $100 free play on either Celtics -5.5 or Grizzlies +5.5 these bets are made at -110, risk $100 free play to win $90.91.
-Considering point spreads are a 50/50 propositions, half the time you win $90.91, and half the you just lose your free play.
+To go back to our intro example, if you bet $100 free play on either Celtics -5.5 or Grizzlies +5.5, these bets are made at -110, risk $100 free play to win $90.91.
+Considering point spreads are a 50/50 proposition, half the time you win $90.91, and half the time you just lose your free play.
 So on average, a $100 free play bet on point spreads is worth $45.46.

 Additional Moneyline Tips